Topics Map > Instructional Technology > Top Hat

 This option will attach a timer of a designated length to the question, which will begin counting down when the question is presented.
 Students must submit their responses before the time elapses and the question closes.
 Note: Be aware this option may create inequity for those requiring more time than is allowed.

 This feature is intended for situations in which you want to have students access your content outside of the class.
-You can assign a question to students AFTER you present it to students in class if you want them to be able to review the results of the question.
+You can assign a question to students AFTER you present a question to students in class if you want them to be able to review the results of the question.
 You can provide an explanation for the correct answer to students after they respond to the question.
 Hints and explanations will not be displayed to students in the class presentation of the question.